 Welcome Back Cardinals!
 To maximize safety as the pandemic continues we will offer a mixture of virtual and in-person services during fall semester 2021.
 Our waiting room is now open.
 Please call 202-319-5765 or drop by during business hours to meet with a counselor.
 In accordance with DC and CUA guidelines, masks are required for both therapists and student clients for all in-person appointments.
 See FAQs below for more information.

 What if I’m experiencing a mental health emergency right now?If you are in imminent danger, we encourage students to call the National Suicide Prevention Lifeline at 1-800-273-8255; Text HOME to 741741 to connect with a Crisis Counselor; dial 911; or go to their nearest Emergency Room for the most immediate care.

 I’m not located in DC.
-Can I still meet one-on-one with a counselor?Because of state licensing issues, you must be in DC to receive our full range of services, including both ongoing counseling and same-day appointments.
-Therapy services may be available to students located in Maryland and Virginia.
-Therapy may also be possible for some students in other states outside of DC, MD, and VA, in extremely rare circumstances.
+Can I still meet one-on-one with a counselor?Because of state licensing requirements, you must be physically located in DC, MD, or VA to receive our full range of teletherapy services.
 However, we can meet with any CUA student by phone for a one-time consultation, no matter where you are located.
 Please call us at (202) 319-5765 to set up a phone consultation to review options, based on your location.

 What do I do if I want to resume regular therapy with my therapist?Call the Front Desk to ask to be placed on their schedule.
 If you haven’t met with them for more than 90 days, you will need an Updated Intake.